MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-remediate-certs.md

 # Fix common issues with Azure Stack PKI certificates

-The information in this article can help you understand and resolve common issues with Azure Stack PKI certificates.
-You can discover issues when you use the Azure Stack readiness checker tool to [validate Azure Stack PKI certificates](azure-stack-validate-pki-certs.md).
-The tool checks to ensure that certificates meet the PKI requirements of an Azure Stack deployment and Azure Stack secret rotation, and logs the results to a [report.json file](azure-stack-validation-report.md).
+The information in this article helps you understand and resolve common issues with Azure Stack PKI certificates.
+You can discover issues when you use the Azure Stack Readiness Checker tool to [validate Azure Stack PKI certificates](azure-stack-validate-pki-certs.md).
+The tool checks if the certificates meet the PKI requirements of an Azure Stack deployment and Azure Stack secret rotation, and then logs the results to a [report.json file](azure-stack-validation-report.md).

 ## PFX Encryption

-**Failure** - PFX encryption is not TripleDES-SHA1.
+**Failure** - PFX encryption isn't TripleDES-SHA1.

 **Remediation** - Export PFX files with **TripleDES-SHA1** encryption.
 This is the default for all Windows 10 clients when exporting from certificate snap-in or using `Export-PFXCertificate`.